azukashi/hoshiro/README.md

 ![Banner](https://ipfs.filebase.io/ipfs/QmQ6vrubUcakCixQUan7KQYXgt3c2GBnXSx9qd63J3e1By)

 > [!NOTE]
 > Please note that this API is still under development.
 Breaking changes to the endpoints may happen.
+If you encountering any issues, please [join our support server](https://discord.gg/dXrY2q32aN).

 ## 🚦 Endpoints